maddie480/ExtendedVariantMode/ExtendedVariantMode/README-Mappers.txt

 To enable a variant in a map, you can place an "Extended Variant Trigger" in Ahorn.
 These have 3 options:
 - Variant: pick the variant you want to change
 - New Value: pick the value you want to set the variant to.
-Those are the internal values used by the mod:
+Those are the internal values used by the mod, and thus, can have kinda convoluted logic:
 	- Gravity, FallSpeed, JumpHeight, SpeedX, DashSpeed, Friction, HyperdashSpeed, ExplodeLaunchSpeed, WallBouncingSpeed, DashLength, HiccupStrength, GameSpeed, RisingLavaSpeed: the value is the multiplier * 10 (for example, "12" will set the option to 1.2x).
 		- The only exception is Friction (ground friction) and AirFriction, where 0 is actually 0.05x and -1 is 0x.